kalecream/morning-messages/README.md

 NAME=SABRINA
 RSS_URL=https://jamaica-gleaner.com/feed/rss.xml
 ```

+4. Follow the steps in this article to [add the file to Windows Scheduler](https://www.jcchouinard.com/python-automation-using-task-scheduler/)

 **This script works via Whatsapp Web and is designed to wait 15 seconds for the tab to load before pasting and sending the message.** You can reduce this time if you have faster internet or incease it for slower connections.
 PyWhatKit makes a txt file with your previous sent messages so you'll have a record of it.
 ## Example Output